texstudio-org/texstudio/utilities/manual/source/background.md

 | hunspell | use system hunspell | build and use internal hunspell |
 | qtermwidget | provide terminal pane | no terminal pane |

-TexStudio offers some optional features which can be turned on/off as desired.
+TeXstudio offers some optional features which can be turned on/off as desired.
 The change is done via cmake options, e.g. `cmake -DTEXSTUDIO_ENABLE_CRASH_HANDLER=OFF ..`

 Options: